 So which is better?

-And the Wells Fargo card has a much better sign-up offer, and other benefits are mostly the same or better.
+That said, I’d prolly go with the Propel Amex, which also has a much better sign-up offer, and other benefits are mostly the same or better.

 So it’s a bit of a wash and will come down to personal preferences… but I’d go for the Wells Fargo Propel Amex over the Uber Visa, if only for the better $300 sign-up offer (versus just $100 with the Uber Visa).
 All else being equal, I’d recommend most peeps do the same.